kevonc/kevoncheung.com/content/articles/20250630-crazy-performative-asian-parents.md

 The two approaches to picking up music yielded totally different results.
 One is fun and enjoyable.
 One is boring and soulless.

 Now with Avery, we’re trying a different way.
-We still love piano.
+We love the piano.
 It’s such a powerful, creative instrument.
 But most teaching methods?
 Boring.

 Luckily we found a young, modern teacher.